cortexproject/cortex-helm-chart/docs/guides/configure_ruler_and_alertmanager_with_configmap.markdown

 **IMPORTANT** things to note:

 - These routing rules are ONLY for tenantfoo.
 The Alertmanager takes the key under `data` (excluding `.yaml`) and uses it as the tenant name for that specific config.
-- The section under `tenantfoo.yaml` is validated and interpreted exactly as a [Prometheus alerting rules configuration](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) would be.
+- The section under `tenantfoo.yaml` is validated and interpreted exactly as a [Alertmanager configuration](hhttps://prometheus.io/docs/alerting/latest/configuration/#configuration-file) would be.
 How you configure this is completely up to you.

 ```yaml
 kind: ConfigMap